saranya8989/2025_CausalSHIPS/README.md

    cd <repo_name>

-2. Create and activate the environment from the provided yml file: conda env create -f ships-2024.yml conda activate ships
+2. Create and activate the environment from the provided yml file: conda env create -f ships.yml pip install -r requirements.txt conda activate ships

-3. Run the configuration file to set paths and defaults (run once, no edits needed): python CONFIG.py
+4. Run the configuration file to set paths and defaults (run once, no edits needed): python CONFIG.py

-4. Launch Jupyter Lab and run the notebooks step by step: jupyter lab
+5. Launch Jupyter Lab and run the notebooks step by step: jupyter lab

    Begin from Part 1.Tutorial 1 and continue sequentially.